karandit/fet/README.md

-			z is integer from 0 to 6 and represents the detail level for the generated HTML timetables (default 2, larger values have more details/facilities and larger file sizes). t is one of en_US, ar, ca, da, de, el, es, fa, fr, gl, he, hu, id, it, lt, mk, ms, nl, pl, pt_BR, ro, ru, si, sk, sq, sr, tr, uk, uz, vi, zh_CN (default en_US). a is either true or false and represets if you want activity tags to be present in the final HTML timetables (default true). u is either "true" or "false" and represents if you want -x- (for true) or --- (for false) in the generated timetables for the not available slots (default true).
+			z is integer from 0 to 6 and represents the detail level for the generated HTML timetables (default 2, larger values have more details/facilities and larger file sizes). t is one of en_US, ar, ca, da, de, el, es, fa, fr, gl, he, hu, id, it, lt, mk, ms, nl, pl, pt_BR, ro, ru, si, sk, sq, sr, tr, uk, uz, vi, zh_CN (default en_US). wt1 to wt14 are either true or false and represent whether you want the corresponding timetables to be written on the disk (default true). a is either true or false and represets if you want activity tags to be present in the final HTML timetables (default true). u is either "true" or "false" and represents if you want -x- (for true) or --- (for false) in the generated timetables for the not available slots (default true).